Agent Runtime

 - Detection: During skill registration, detects

-skillRecord.type === 'cskill' - Invoke generate-code-skill: Calls
+skillRecord.type === 'cskill' - Invoke mirror generator: Calls

 - Recursively reads all

-- Sends to LLM with
+cskill.mdsections) - Sends to the LLM with

 mode: 'deep'andresponseShape: 'text'